 Happy Monday and welcome to another edition of the Beyond The Forecast!

-You can always get specific forecast details for your zone, whether it’s the Roanoke Valley, Lynchburg area, the New River Valley or elsewhere around Southwest and Central Virginia, anytime at WSLS.com/weather.
+You can always get specific forecast details for your zone, whether it’s the Roanoke Valley, Southside, the Highlands or elsewhere around Southwest and Central Virginia, anytime at WSLS.com/weather.
 Know your zone!

 In case you missed it, we’re posting great weather and science content on WSLS.com.
 Here are a few links from the past week to check out:

 If you prefer your weather information delivered by social media, you can follow Your Local Weather Authority on Facebook and Twitter.

 You can also keep up with me on social media.
 I’m on Facebook, Twitter, Instagram and TikTok, follow along!